Shirley Chisholm: Later terms

 Hardwick was badly injured in an April 1979 automobile accident.
-Desiring to take care of him, and also dissatisfied with the course of liberal politics in the wake of the Reagan Revolution, Chisholm decided to leave Congress.
+Desiring to take care of her husband, and also dissatisfied with the course of liberal politics in the wake of the Reagan Revolution, Chisholm decided to leave Congress.
 The possibility that she would be challenged in a Democratic primary election may have also been a factor in her decision.
-She announced her retirement in February 1982, saying that she looked forward to "a more private life" and that the Reagan administration was "not responsive to our constituency.
+She announced her retirement in February 1982, saying that she looked forward to "a more private life".
+She further expressed that the Reagan administration was "not responsive to our constituency.
 The constituency is going to be more voluble and demanding, and I find myself in a position where I can't help them."
-She also lamented the tactics of the Christian right, which she said made potent use of the media and the symbols of family, morality, and the national flag to quiet dissatisfaction in the people.
-But, overall, she felt that press reports had overemphasized her political dissatisfaction in her retirement calculus; fundamentally, she said in September 1982, "I've been so obsessed with politics and the desire to help my people all these years, I've never had time to think about my personal life.
+She also lamented the tactics of the Christian right, which she said made potent use of the media and the symbols of family, morality and the national flag to quiet dissatisfaction in the people.
+But, overall, Chisholm felt that press reports had overemphasized her political dissatisfaction in her retirement calculus; fundamentally, she said in September 1982, "I've been so obsessed with politics and the desire to help my people all these years, I've never had time to think about my personal life.
 I think the accident was an instrument, God's way of making me reassess my life."
 She said she never intended to spend her whole career in politics and looked forward to a return to teaching.

 Later life and death

 After leaving Congress in January 1983, Chisholm made her home in Williamsville, New York, a suburb of Buffalo.
 Wanting to resume her career in education, she had hoped to be named a college president, in particular of Medgar Evers College in Brooklyn or of City College of New York in Manhattan, but past political opponents were influential in the selection processes and she received neither post.
-Similarly, a move to make her New York City Schools Chancellor was blocked by teachers union head, and longtime foe, Albert Shanker, and she withdrew from consideration for that position.
+Similarly, a move to make her New York City Schools Chancellor was blocked by teachers-union head, and longtime foe, Albert Shanker, and she withdrew from consideration for that position.

 However, she was offered a dozen possible teaching positions at colleges.
 She accepted being named to the Purington Chair at the all-women Mount Holyoke College in Massachusetts, a position that she held for the next four years.
 She was not a member of any particular department, but was able to teach classes in a variety of areas; those previously holding the professorship included W. H. Auden, Bertrand Russell and Arna Bontemps.
 When questioned why she would want to teach at an institution with mostly affluent whites as students, she replied that she enjoyed the challenge of exposing them to both her feminist viewpoint and her background and experiences.
 In addition, during this time, she spent the Spring 1985 semester as a visiting professor at the historically black women's Spelman College in Atlanta.
 At Spelman, she taught classes titled "Congress, Power and Politics", where she sought to engage students in questions about representative government, and "History of the Black Woman in America".